elenajp/twitter_bot/README.md

 ## Description

 This is a Twitter bot created using Tweepy to access the Twitter API.
-The Python script replies to any tweets that mentions the user name @FriendlySharky along with the hashtag '#savesharks', then a reply with random shark fact will be replied.
-Also the Twitter bot will retweet tweets with specific hashtags that are stored in a list.
+It retweets, comments and likes tweets with a certain hashtag.
+It also replies to mentions with a fun shark fact using chatGPT (openai).

-#### Technologies
+## Technologies

 - Python3
+- AWS Lambda
+- AWS S3
-- Docker
+- AWS EventBridge

 [Back To The Top](#the-friendly-shark-twitter-bot)